- Data Integration

 RHIO integration is a key component of DSRIP projects.
 All DSRIP participating safety-net organizations are required to maintain bi-directional connectivity with one of the state's Qualified Entities (QEs).
 The Rochester RHIO is a Qualified Entity and actively collaborates with FLPPS to support participant adoption of health information exchange services.
 For information for DSRIP participants, please contact the RHIO Support Center at email@example.com, or call 1-877-865-7446 (RHIO).

 Explore is a secure, web-based portal that includes clinical data for over 1.4 million patients — accurate, up-to-date and always available.
 Whether in the hospital or almost anywhere else, users can immediately access the data they need when a patient or colleague requires guidance.
 The RHIO's secure electronic health information exchange is a valuable resource to over 5,000 authorized medical providers and their staffs across 13 counties in New York's Finger Lakes region.
 More: What Explore Has to Offer

 Explore Image Exchange

 Access diagnostic images such as X-rays, MRIs and more from hospitals and clinics across the region.
 Rochester RHIO's Explore includes access to your patients' radiology and cardiology images - with a diagnostic-quality viewer, instantly on any computer.
 Explore users can view imaging studies from hospitals and radiology centers throughout the 13-county region, and compare images in seconds.
 More:The Image Exchange Clinicians Need

 Already using an EHR?
 The Rochester RHIO can deliver electronic results directly to a practice’s EHR.
 No more logging into multiple portals for results.
 No more dollars spent on interfaces with multiple data providers.
 No more phoning and waiting for lab results, or sending patients for another round of tests when results are not forthcoming.
 The Rochester RHIO works with EHR vendors to facilitate integration.
-Providers can receive reports, forward reports to referring physicians, and save reports into their EHR.
+This one interface will provide lab, radiology and clinical documents from all participating area labs, hospitals and radiology centers.